PLEASE SIGN NEW PETITION from 28 September 2020 IN PREFERENCE TO THIS ONE

-According to the government’s own conservation agency, SSSIs “are those areas of land and water that Scottish Natural Heritage (SNH) considers to best represent our natural heritage - its diversity of plants, animals and habitats, rocks and landforms, or a combination of such natural features.
+The government’s conservation agency, which objected, describes SSSIs as “areas of land & water that Scottish Natural Heritage (SNH) considers to best represent our natural heritage - its diversity of plants, animals & habitats, rocks & landforms, or a combination of such natural features.
 They are the essential building blocks of Scotland's protected areas for nature conservation … It is an offence for any person to intentionally or recklessly damage the protected natural features of an SSSI."

-Size of habitats is ecologically critical, affecting species populations, diversity, interaction and survivability.
-Construction traffic, borrow pits and sand-moving would disturb and damage the geomorphology, hydrology, low-nutrient profiles and habitat biodiversity over a much wider area.
-Areas of wetland will require deep infilling with sand to eliminate waterlogging, ensure survival of lawn turf and achieve playability.
-Fine irregular patterns of topography and vegetation mosaics, like dry calcareous dune hummocks and wet slacks, would be lost over substantial areas.
-A unique 1-mile long winter loch, which floods at the highest tides, would be split and causewayed to connect the circuit.
-Areas of nationally scarce dune heath would become lawn fairways.
-Human disturbance would negatively affect the bird populations in surviving habitats.
+Size & connectivity of habitats are ecologically critical, affecting species populations, diversity, interaction & survivability.
+Construction traffic, borrow pits & sand-moving would disturb & damage the geomorphology, hydrology (water quality & seasonality), low-nutrient profiles (on which plants rely) & habitat biodiversity over a much wider area.
+Fine irregular patterns of topography, micro-habitats & vegetation mosaics, like dry hummocks & wet slacks, would be destroyed, displacing specialised, scarce, rare & vulnerable plants & insects.
+Human disturbance would reduce bird populations in surviving habitats.

-Plans include greens and fairways constructed on shelves near the crest of the foredunes and a natural burn outlet, eliminating important species and weakening natural sea defences regardless of the increasing risks.
-This would probably necessitate adding a culvert and artificial sea defences on the seaward edge, like an expanse of boulder rip rap, leading to erosion, beach narrowing (part National Nature Reserve) and coastal erosion at nearby settlements (the scientific judgement of leading coastal geomorphologist Dr Jim Hansom of Glasgow University).
+Dunes naturally have cycles of erosion & deposition.
+Plans include greens & fairways constructed near foredune crests & a burn outlet, eliminating important species & weakening natural sea defences regardless of risks.
+This would probably necessitate adding a culvert & an artificial expanse of boulder rip rap, leading to beach narrowing (part National Nature Reserve) & coastal erosion nearby, the judgement of leading geomorphologist Dr Jim Hansom of Glasgow University.

 How it will be delivered